SarahYoung/boris-bike/README.md

 ###Boris Bikes

-A Makers Academy Week 3 project to replicate the functionality of London's Boris Bike initiative.
+A [Makers Academy](https://github.com/makersacademy) Week 3 project, set by [@shadchnev](https://github.com/shadchnev), to replicate the functionality of London's Boris Bike initiative.
+The project's goal was introduce students to Object-Oriented Programming and Design.

 ####Specification